-The Christian German School Chiang Mai (CDSC) offers a unique opportunity for a German-speaking education in Thailand, with excellent educational opportunities from the nursery level (age 18 months) through the German Abitur.
+The Christian German School Chiang Mai (CDSC) offers a unique opportunity for a German-speaking education in Thailand, with excellent educational opportunities from kindergarten (age 3 years) through the German Abitur.
 The CDSC program combines general education goals with Christian values.
 With classes and testing opportunities equal to those in Germany, CDSC graduates are qualified for access to German and international vocational training and study programs.
 The CDSC, as a German school abroad, is recognized by both German and Thai authorities and is sponsored with personnel and finances through the German Foreign Office.

 The CDSC is a second home for many students.
 Our shady green campus offers a harmonious learning and living environment in a quiet, natural setting.
 All students can feel comfortable here and develop healthy friendships with each other.
 In addition to learning in small groups, children eat lunch together, work on homework in supervised groups and can choose between many organized games and meaningful leisure activities in the afternoon.
 We are an integrated community of teachers, students and parents, encouraging everyone to take an active part in school life.